-Peppermint is a hybrid species of spearmint and water mint (Mentha aquatica).
+- Peppermint is a hybrid species of spearmint and water mint (Mentha aquatica).
+What is peppermint oil used for?
 It’s known for its cooling, invigorating, expectorant, antimicrobial, antispasmodic, energy boosting and pain-relieving properties.

-The top peppermint oil uses and benefits include its ability to:
+- The top uses for peppermint oil and peppermint benefits include its ability to:

 - relieve muscle and joint pain